einheit/maia_mailguard_1.04a/README.md

 This repo was derived from the technion fork of Maia mailguard some years ago.

-Our goal is not to add any new features, but to be good stewards of the maia mailguard 1.0 branch, maintain compatibility with current Linux distributions, and provide a quick installation process, for the common case.
+Our goal is not to add any new features, but to be good stewards of the maia mailguard 1.0 branch, maintain compatibility with current Linux distributions, and provide a quick installation process, for the common case, as we await the arrival of maia 2.0

 Maia is flexible and scalable.
 It can be deployed in a number of configurations, from everything on a single box, to banks of MTAs talking to banks of maiad/spamassasin servers, talking to dedicated clamav scanner instances and database servers, and accessed via dedicated web servers.